zalando-incubator/clin/docs/README.md

 ~ clin apply --env staging event-type.yaml
 Up to date: event type 'derokhin.clin.test'
 ```
-With dry run and [batch processing](#batch-processing) this can be used to see
+With dry run and [batch processing](#batch-processing), this can be used to see
-if actual state is differs from the set of manifests in your codebase
+if the actual state differs from the set of manifests in your codebase

 ### OAuth support
 Clin supports authorization for all operations using OAuth.
 To enable OAuth,